Tapawera: Government

-Local: Tapawera is in the Lakes-Murchison Ward of the Tasman District Council.
+Tapawera is in the Lakes-Murchison Ward of the Tasman District Council.
 The current mayor is Tim King and the ward councillor is Stuart Bryant.

 Another channel to the district council is through the Tapawera and Districts Community Council, one of a number of community organisations throughout Tasman which support and advocate for residents in their local communities and make submissions to the TDC.
 The community council has representatives from across the Tapawera area.

-National: Tapawera falls under the West Coast-Tasman electorate which was held in the 2020 General Election by Labour MP Damien O'Connor.
+Tapawera is in the West Coast-Tasman electorate.